samliu0723/jset-msw-react-hooks-testing/README.md

-1. There are some environment issues with msw2.0 combine with jest https://mswjs.io/docs/migrations/1.x-to-2.x#remap-fetch-api-globals to soleve it, add the following code in jest.config.js:
+1. There are some environment issues with msw2.0 combine with jest https://mswjs.io/docs/migrations/1.x-to-2.x#remap-fetch-api-globals to soleve it, you need tons of polyfill, so
    I recommend to use msw 1.x for jest testing

 2. install msw: npm i msw@1.3.3 --save-dev